 British Columbia Library Association Bursary-A bursary of not less than \$150, given by the British Columbia Library Association, is available annually for a student intending to adopt librarianship as a profession.
 To be considered an applicant must be eligible for acceptance in an accredited library school.
 The recipient will be selected on the basis of scholarship, personality, ability to work with others, aptitude for library work, physical fitness and financial need.
 It is to the student's advantage to have had some library experience.
-Application forms and further information may be obtained from Miss B. Greenwood, Vancouver Public Library, Vancouver 4, B. C.
+Application forms and further information may be obtained from Miss Margaret Creelman, Vancouver Public Library, Vancouver 4, B.C.

 British Council Scholarships-The British Council offers scholarships to overseas students, normally tenable at universities and other educational institutions in the United Kingdom.
 The awards are mainly for men and women who have already completed university degree courses or who have equivalent professional qualifications.
 Preference is given to candidates between 25 and 35 years of age.
 The scholarships are normally for one academic year of 10 months or for two academic years, according to the duration of the approved course of study.
 A full scholarship is intended to cover all expenses of maintenance and study, and includes fares, fees, personal maintenance, a grant for books and apparatus and approved travelling expenses in the United Kingdom.
-Further information may be obtained from Professor Gordon Huson, University of Western Ontario, London, Ontario.
 Inquiry should be made before the middle of October.